Vine Copula based portfolio level conditional risk measure forecasting: Case Study

 Focusing on the S\&P 500, we find that the resulting one day ahead forcasted conditional ES series lie quite close to each other (Figure \ref{fig:cond1_rm_sp500_20_quantiles3}) which was already anticipated by the weak dependence in the corresponding D-vines.
 As the portfolio level ES seems to be quite robust against strong market downtrends of the American market one could argue that the portfolio might be a good hedge against the risk of a downtrend in the American market.

 For the Eurostoxx 50 index the different series corresponding to the quantile levels are clearly distinguishable (Figure \ref{fig:cond1_rm_euro_20_quantiles3}) and thus states of the European economy have a serious effect on the estimated ES.
 The most interesting observation we can make here is that the unconditional ES series is close to the one corresponding to the quantile level $\alpha^I = 0.1$.
 Thus we can argue that by using only the unconditional approach to estimate the ES at the confidence level $\alpha = 0.025$ we have already accounted for a quite negative general European market.
 However if we would like to account for an even worse European market for example at the quantile level $0.05$ we would have to further adjust our risk estimates to be more conservative as indicated by the series corresponding to the quantile level $\alpha^I = 0.05$.
+This assessment of of sensitivity of the risk measures against an external stressor is critical for decision makers to understand how robust the basic unconditional risk measure estimation is.
+This means certain critical dependencies can be tested and potentially underestimated risk exposures might be uncovered.
 These conditional risk measure estimates can then also be used to further analyze the effects on capital requirements or other financial key metrics.

 If one is interested in using two conditional indices, this has also been implemented in the \textit{portvine} package and showcased in \cite{SommerThesis}.

 \FloatBarrier